EricMontague/Datastructures-and-Algorithms/README.md

             - Time complexities for all operations remain the same between iterative and recursive implementations
         2. **Implementing using all recursive methods**:
             - Intuitive to implement as BSTs are a recursive data structure
-            - Space inefficient compared to iterative implementations
+            - Uses more space compared to iterative implementations
                 - All recursive operations will take O(h) space, where h is the height of the tree, due to the space being taken up on the implicit call stack
-                - In a balanced BST, O(h) = O(logn), which isn't bad, but if the tree is skewed (looks more like a linked list), then this becomes O(n)
+                - In a balanced BST, O(h) = O(logn), which isn't that big of a deal, but if the tree is skewed (looks more like a linked list), then this becomes O(n)
     - ### Types of Binary Trees:
         1. Full Binary Tree: A binary tree where every node has exactly zero or two children
         2. Perfect Binary Tree: A binary tree where all interior nodes have two children and **all** leaf nodes are on the same level